papaemmelab/Gao_NC_CH/facets-ch/README.md

 # FACETS-CH

-Algorithm to detect mosaic chromosomal alterations (mCAs) from targeted sequencing data.
-FACETS-CH leverages a large, unmatched panel of normal (PON) to reduce noise.
-It then iteratively computes sample-specific noise profiles and uses a bivariate Wald test to identify aberrant segments.
+FACETS-CH is an algorithm to detect mosaic chromosomal alterations (mCAs) from targeted sequencing data.
+It iteratively computes sample-specific noise profiles and identifies aberrant segments using a bivariate Wald test.
 Some of the preprocessing and segmentation steps are based on [FACETS] (Shen et al, NAR 2016).

 FACETS-CH is designed for detecting subclonal chromosomal alterations from normal tissue sequencing, where most of the genome should be in diploid state.
 It is not fit for analyzing tumor genomes that have complex karyotypes, for which we recommend using the original FACETS.